The Big Break: Big Break Dominican Republic

 Prior to the finale, David, Brenda, Elena, and Sara received 2 strikes and were eliminated from the competition.
 This left 5 men and 3 women.
 Sara was then selected to return to the competition after the women holed out a shot from off the green.
 Because Blair never got any strikes, she received 10 MVP points and jumped to the top of the standings.

 In the finale, Andrew, Anthony, Blake, Brian, and William competed for the men.
 Blair, Christina, Sara, and Lori competed for the women.

 The men won the team challenge and got to select the match-ups and holes for the elimination matches.

 In round 1, Blair defeated William, Blake defeated Lori, Sara defeated Brian, and Christina defeated Andrew.

 In round 2.
 Blair defeated Anthony and Christina defeated Blake.

 Sara, Christina, and Blair survived and the women won 3 players to 0.
 All 3 women made a birdie in an elimination hole.

 Blair added 10 MVP points for her 2 wins and finished with 57 MVP points in first place (12 points ahead of second).

 The winner of the Big Break Dominican Republic was Blair O'Neal and she won $50,000 and other prizes including an LPGA exemption while the rest of her team split another $50,000.
 Anthony was the male MVP and won the PGA exemption.

 Big Break Indian Wells

 A portion of the following season of The Big Break was shown on the Golf Channel on December 2, 2010.
 Raymond Floyd's son Robert was one of the contestants.

+The championship match of came down to two Canadians, David Byrne vs. Kent Eger.
+Byrne birdied the final hole of regulation to tie the match.
+On the playoff hole, Byrne needed to make a four-foot par putt to win the hole and the match, and he did.